 How To Get Your Website Ready for Google Ads

 Just as important as setting up your Google Ads account well, you should also look over your website and make sure that it is set up.
 This will lead to better results for your Google Ads accounts and your Google Ad Grants ad allocation.
-Google Grants only permits you to run ads that have a Quality Score of 3 or higher and having additional content or better written pages can lead to better Quality Scores for ads.
+Google Grants only permit you to run ads that have a Quality Score of 3 or higher and having additional content or better-written pages can lead to better Quality Scores for ads.

-Ensure your website is user friendly and easy to use.
-It is important that it work well and load fast on mobile devices.
-You should also strive to make sure it has a significant amount of content and that webpages on it are focused on one specific topics.
+Ensure your website is user-friendly and easy to use.
+It is important that it works well and loads fast on mobile devices.
+You should also strive to make sure it has a significant amount of content and that web pages on it are focused on one specific topic.
 Adding additional website pages and blog posts will often help attract visitors to your site.
 It should have several authoritative and detailed pages that will be useful or informative to readers.

 How To Effectively Use Google Ad Grants